James Sommerville: Career

-Sommerville was associate principal horn of the Montreal Symphony (Orchestre Symphonique de Montréal) (1986–1991), acting principal horn of the Chamber Orchestra of Europe (1996–1998), and third horn of the Toronto Symphony Orchestra (1997).
-He was principal horn of the Canadian Opera Company and Symphony Nova Scotia.
-Sommerville joined the Boston Symphony Orchestra as principal horn in 1998. ≈He directed the Hamilton Philharmonic Orchestra from 2007 to 2015.
+Sommerville was associate principal horn of the Montreal Symphony (Montreal Symphony Orchestra) (1986–1991), acting principal horn of the Chamber Orchestra of Europe (1996–1998), and third horn of the Toronto Symphony Orchestra (1997).
+He was also principal horn of the Canadian Opera Company and Symphony Nova Scotia.
+Sommerville joined the Boston Symphony Orchestra as principal horn in 1998.
+He directed the Hamilton Philharmonic Orchestra from 2007 to 2015.

-Sommerville has also performed and recorded internationally as a chamber musician and soloist and teaches at the Longy School of Music and the New England Conservatory of Music.
+Sommerville has also performed and recorded internationally as a chamber musician and soloist, and teaches at the Longy School of Music and the New England Conservatory of Music.
 He is heard on recordings on CBC, Marquis, Deutsche Grammophon, and Decca labels.

 Sommerville inspired the creation of Elliott Carter's 2006 Horn Concerto, which he premiered with the Boston Symphony Orchestra in November 2007.

-He gave his last performance as principal horn with the BSO in November 2022.
+He retired from his position as principal horn with the BSO in December 2022.